Jake88/momentum_tool/documentation/GAME_DESIGN.md

 - Too many things in the market cost 7!
 - Momentus seemed too powerful (Maybe make it a "Forget this card"? but not sure.
 It's likely to cause crashes...), and "Added extras" seemed underwhelming, although it's a bit of a gamble as to what additional card you get, but it is diluting your pool!
 - We were unable to buy pretty much anything from the advanced market.

+## SIXTH play test
+Fun rating 3.5/5

+Start at 7:30
+Finish at 9:35, but had a lot of breaks in between.
+Both types of AI beat us

+ : first lap, 5 rounds.
+### Feature changes
+2 New AI.
+  - 1 with new AI deck using no momentum
+  - 1 with new AI deck using momentum (far too strong)

+New Basic / Advanced decks with no abilities

+No unique cards

+New movement rule for turning against a corner.
+It ends up being a lane change instead of "straight + a lane change"

+### feedback
+- Unsure whether current "bump" rule makes sense.
+There are scenarios where being bumped out of a corner seems weird (if you are on a straight just after a corner, and a car goes "LEFT" out of the corner, it bumps you left into the wall??)
+- Miss says good card decisions during market phase.
+- ADvanced deck probably needs to have some 5 cost cards.
+If you crash you are left often having 5 as opposed to 6 to spend in the market.
+- AI Deck definitely should not provide momentum.
+Red car whoops our butt.
+- AI Deck may need tweaking down a little bit, or AI needs to "crash" and loose the movement from its' card.
+Also this might balance out with the addition of power-ups.
+- Advanced market felt overwhelming.
+Ended up just trying to buy the most flexible cards (wilds, L||R etc).
+Wilds etc should be allowed as momentums.
+Ended up with 8-9 to buy and nothing worth 8-9 so maybe some more flexibility there.

+### Actions
+- Create a power deck and power tokens to be placed on the track.
+When cars drive over it they get to draw a card from that deck.
+- Modify the advanced deck
+  - More variance in cost (some higher cost, higher power cards would be good)
+  - Wilds etc for momentum
+  - More "structured" cards to provide what is hopefully more meaningful purchases.